Saiga1105/Scan-to-BIM-CVPR-2024/README.md

     - Elevation (m): c_z
     - resource (Open3D.TriangleMesh): plane of the storey

 -  **T6.
 [IfcWallStandardCase](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcsharedbldgelements/lexical/ifcwallstandardcase.htm)**: IfcBuildingElement with the following parameters.
-Only straight walls are reconstructed in this repo.
+Only straight walls are reconstructed in this repo (because they are the only type of wall in the challenge).
 As such, only coplanar elements can contribute to the parameter estimation.
-The orthogonal surfaces will be used to define [IfcOpeningElement](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcproductextension/lexical/ifcopeningelement.htm) in T10.
+The orthogonal surfaces will be used to define [IfcOpeningElement](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcproductextension/lexical/ifcopeningelement.htm) elements in T10.
+Note that single-faced walls will be gived a default thickness of 0.1m, according to standard indoor wall.
+Additionally, the wall thickness will not be clustered (which is typical in a scan-to-bim project), to achieve the highest possible accuracy.
     - IfcLocalPlacement (m): the two control points at both ends of the wall axis.
 Note that the wall axis is at the center of the wall.
     - Wall Thickness (m): uniform distance between both wall faces.
     - base constraint (URI): bottom reference level